-My scientific interests include topics from different fields: information science, spatial information science, mathematics, physics and philosophy of science.
+My scientific interests include topics from different fields, among them geography, information and geographical information science, mathematics and physics, data visualization, cognitive science, and philosophy of science.
 This plurality has highly influenced my way of thinking and allows me to carry over methods between different fields of science.
 I am interested in finding answers to the following questions:

-How can we handle the advancing amount and the increasing heterogeneity of information?
+How can we handle the increasing amount and heterogeneity of information?

-My toolbox to tackle these questions includes algebra, category theory, networks and graphs, data science, spatial reasoning, ontologies, linked (open) data technologies, information visualisation, and many more.
+My toolbox to tackle these questions includes, besides methods from geography, also more formal methods, among them algebra and category theory, networks and graphs, methods from data science, spatial reasoning, ontologies, linked (open) data technologies, cartographic methods, and methods from information visualisation.